softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/auth.md

 }
 ```

-**Challenge:** Add our `User` model to the models folder's barrel file.
+**Challenge:** Add our `User` interface to the `models` barrel file.

 ## Set Up the Environment

-Many applications have the need to keep dynamically-named values that affect the way the application behaves at runtime.
-These values are known as environment variables and are useful for storing API keys, supplying different values based on which environment context is running, enabling/disabling feature flags, etc. Our application will use environment variables to declare the URL to the data service it will use.
+Many applications have the need to modify values that effect the way the application behaves at runtime.
+Such values are known as environment variables, and are typically different values based on which environment context is running.

-At the root of your application, create a new file called `.env` and populate it with a key-value pair called `REACT_APP_DATA_SERVICE`:

-**`.env`**
+Our application will make use of environment variables to store the URL of our data service.

+Create a new file at the root of the project and name it `.env`:

 ```bash
 REACT_APP_DATA_SERVICE=https://cs-demo-api.herokuapp.com
 ```

-There are two things to note about using `.env` files within a React application:

-- All key names **must** start with `REACT_APP`
-- All values are strings and are **not** enclosed with any type of quotation characters

 Our application will only have one environment context to run in but if we had dedicated development and production environments, we would add additional files `.env.production` and `.env.development` to the root of our application.

-Handling multiple environment variable files is out-of-scope for this course, but you can find additional information on it in the <a href="https://create-react-app.dev/docs/adding-custom-environment-variables/" target="_blank">Adding Custom Environment Variables</a> portion of the Create React App documentation.

 ## Identity Singleton